A Hopkins Gloria

 - Quoniam (4:22)

 For about thirty years I have been associated with the Festival Singers; first of all (in my distant youth) as a singer, then as accompanist since 1999, conductor 2013-2019; and now I am back accompanying again.
 Much of what I know about choral music and musical leadership I have learned and worked out through this connection, accompanying and rehearsing and conducting and being conducted.
-Out of this relationship or affection and mutual respect I have written a number of pieces for the choir, several others of which have been also recorded – and can be purchased on the choir’s website www.festivalsingersnz.org, and on Bandcamp.
+Out of this relationship or affection and mutual respect I have written a number of pieces for the choir, several others of which have been also recorded – and can be purchased on the choir’s website www.festivalsingersnz.org, and at our Payhip online store.
 (Incidentally, if you want to perform this music – none of it is very hard – scores are available from the Festival Singers.)
 I have always been moved at the enthusiasm they (and the choir committee) have shown for this music.
 This time in particular I have been very grateful for Ingrid’s commitment to the piece and her fierce attention to detail – greater, perhaps, than I might have shown if I’d been directing myself.

 A Hopkins Gloria was initially premiered at a concert that included two other other Glorias, by Vivaldi and by John Rutter.
 In the back of my mind were Classical and Baroque “cantata-masses” like Vivaldi’s Gloria, where each fragment of the (Latin) text is spun out into a complete movement.
 I was tempted in this direction, but decided at length to set the text in English (mostly the version in A New Zealand Prayer Book) – partly because most of the rest of the concert was in Latin.
 And as soon as I had made that decision, I felt that I couldn’t repeat each clause indefinitely, treating them as tokens to fill out abstract musical designs, but had to regard the text (or at least larger sections of it) as meaningful wholes.